Skip to main content

 Reserve resources for system Pods

-Slurm does not see resources consumed by DaemonSets, the slurmd container itself, or other system Pods.
-This means Slurm may allocate resources that appear available from Slurm’s perspective but are already consumed from Kubernetes’ perspective, causing kubelet rejections.
+Slurm doesn’t account for resources consumed by DaemonSets, the slurmd container itself, or other system Pods.
+As a result, Slurm may allocate resources that appear available from Slurm’s perspective but are already consumed from Kubernetes’ perspective, which causes kubelet rejections.
 To account for this overhead:

-3. Set SelectTypeParameters to a memory-aware value (such as CR_CPU_Memory) so Slurm tracks memory as a consumable resource.
+• Set SelectTypeParameters to a memory-aware value (such as CR_CPU_Memory) so that Slurm tracks memory as a consumable resource.

 Scale-up and scale-down behavior

-When using the SUNK Pod Scheduler with autoscaling, be aware of the following behaviors:
+If your cluster autoscales, the timing and Pod-placement behaviors described in the following sections affect how shared Nodes fill and drain.
+When you use the SUNK Pod Scheduler with autoscaling, be aware of the following behaviors:

 Scale-up

-When new Nodes join the cluster, there is an approximately one-minute delay before Slurm’s configuration includes them.
-During this window, the new Nodes are not available for scheduling.
-Slurm does not bin-pack workloads.
-When scheduling new Pods, Slurm selects Nodes based on its internal bitmap ordering, which may spread Pods across multiple partially-used Nodes instead of filling one Node before moving to the next.
+When new Nodes join the cluster, Slurm’s configuration takes about a minute to include them.
+During this window, the new Nodes aren’t available for scheduling.
+Slurm doesn’t bin-pack workloads.
+When Slurm schedules new Pods, it selects Nodes based on its internal bitmap ordering, which may spread Pods across multiple partially-used Nodes instead of filling one Node before moving to the next.
 This can lead to GPU fragmentation.

 Scale-down

 When Nodes are removed, Kubernetes selects which Pods to terminate.
-This selection is not coordinated with Slurm, so Pods may be terminated across multiple Nodes rather than fully draining a single Node.
-Combined with the lack of bin-packing, this can leave Nodes with partially-used GPU allocations that cannot be reclaimed.
+Kubernetes doesn’t coordinate this selection with Slurm, so Kubernetes may terminate Pods across multiple Nodes rather than fully drain a single Node.
+Combined with the lack of bin-packing, this can leave Nodes with partially-used GPU allocations that can’t be reclaimed.

 Impact on exclusive mode

-Fragmentation is particularly impactful with exclusive: "user" or exclusive: "none".
-In per-user exclusive mode, a Node with even one remaining Pod cannot accept Slurm jobs from other users, making unused GPUs on that Node inaccessible.
+Fragmentation has a larger impact with exclusive: "user" or exclusive: "none".
+In per-user exclusive mode, a Node with even one remaining Pod can’t accept Slurm jobs from other users, which makes unused GPUs on that Node inaccessible.
 Plan your scaling strategy accordingly.